koda86/floa/README.md

 # floa - **f**unctional **l**imits **o**f **a**greement

 This repository provides code to calculate continuous prediction intervals (prediction bands) using several methods.
-The repository accompanies the folliówing publication:
+The repository accompanies the following publication:

 DOI /* to be added */